LiteLDev/LegacyParticleAPI/README.md

 # LegacyParticleAPI

+**You shou install [LiteLoaderBDS-CUI](https://github.com/OEOTYAN/LiteLoaderBDS-CUI/releases) on your server firstly if you want to see the particle.**

 ## Usage

 ParticleAPI provides a rich and easy-to-use particle generation interface for plugin development, which intuitive design and efficient and stable performance support developers to write better plugins.